Dancing Queen: Year-end charts

-Sales and certifications
+Certifications and sales

 A-Teens version

 "Dancing Queen" is a single released by A-Teens, an ABBA tribute band from Sweden.
 It is the fourth and final single from their first album, The ABBA Generation (1999).
-Released in March 2000, it serves as the main single for the United States promotion.
-The song reached 95 on the US Billboard Hot 100 and entered the top 100 in Germany and the Netherlands.
+Released in March 2000, the song peaked at number 95 on the US Billboard Hot 100 and entered the top 100 in Germany and the Netherlands.

-"Dancing Queen" was released as a double A-side with "The Name of the Game" in Europe, where both songs were promoted on radio simultaneously; Universal Music Group thought that "Dancing Queen", being the last single, needed a back-up to be successful.
-The video for "The Name of the Game" was an unofficial video, made especially for an A-Teens television special in Sweden and it was never intended to be a promotional video.
-It was only aired by Channel 4 in the UK.
+In Europe, "Dancing Queen" was released as a double A-side with "The Name of the Game".

 Music video

 Directed by Patrick Kiely, the video is set in a large high school.
-The video is a tribute to the 1980s film The Breakfast Club, where band members (and extras serving as background dancers) are left in a classroom which shifts into a nightclub.
-Paul Gleason (he died seven years after the video filmed), the US actor who played the assistant principal in the film, reprises the role for the video.
-It also appears in Night at the Museum: Secret of the Tomb.
+The video is a tribute to the 1980s film The Breakfast Club, where the group members are left in a classroom with other students which shifts into a nightclub.
+Paul Gleason, the actor who played the assistant principal in The Breakfast Club, makes a cameo appearance.